Military reports 10 additional COVID-19 cases | Yonhap News Agency

 Military reports 10 additional COVID-19 cases

 SEOUL, Nov.
-19 (Yonhap) -- South Korea's military reported 10 additional COVID-19 cases Friday, bringing the total caseload among its personnel to 2,175, the defense ministry said.
+23 (Yonhap) -- South Korea's military reported 10 additional COVID-19 cases Tuesday, bringing the total caseload among its personnel to 2,203.

-Of the new cases, a marine stationed in Pohang, 374 kilometers southeast of Seoul, tested positive following a case at the base.
+An officer of the South Korea-U.S. Combined Forces Command based in Seoul tested positive after developing symptoms.

-An Army draftee at a boot camp in Nonsan, 213 km south of Seoul, tested positive through a regular COVID-19 examination.
+A civilian employee of the Air Force stationed in Osan, 55 kilometers south of Seoul, and an Army officer in the central city of Daejeon were also confirmed to have contracted the virus after exhibiting symptoms.

 Of the cumulative cases in the military, 84 patients are still under treatment.

-South Korea's daily COVID-19 cases reached 3,034 on Friday to stay above 3,000 for the third consecutive day, according to the Korea Disease Control and Prevention Agency (KDCA).
+South Korea's daily COVID-19 cases reached 2,699 on Tuesday, with the number of critically ill patients hitting an all-time high, according to the Korea Disease Control and Prevention Agency.

 colin@yna.co.kr